Inflatable Stick Man raising arms

 Stroke Test

-A Simple Test to Determine Whether a Person is Having a
+A Simple Test to Determine Whether a Person is Having a Stroke

 The American Stroke Associations suggests a simple three question test to give to someone who may be experiencing the symptoms of a stroke.
 The American Stroke Association is a division of the American Heart Association.

 In an article published in February of 2003, the ASA says that a 60-second test can help determine whether someone may be experiencing a stroke.
-The three question test has been used by professionals as an initial way of determining whether someone may be experiencing a stroke.
+The three question test has been used by health care professionals as an initial way of determining whether someone may be experiencing a stroke.
 But a research project by North Carolina-Chapel Hill School of Medicine in Chapel Hill, N.C. looked into the question of whether non-medical professionals could administer the short test and correctly identify the symptoms of a possible stroke.
 The conclusions was yes, that bystanders could be helpful in determining whether a person is experiencing a stroke.
 One of the reasons they looked into it was to see whether bystanders could be helpful to a 9-1-1 dispatcher in helping narrow down what is happening to a potential patient.

 The three questions given to the suspected stroke sufferers were: